-During the summer between their middler and senior years, all students enrolled in the Master of Divinity Program are mandated to participate in a free study and travel program in Greece, the Holy Land, and at the Ecumenical Patriarchate in Istanbul.
-The trip is an educational and spiritual excursion and pilgrimage to various sites of historical, cultural, and ecclesiastical significance in the worlds of Hellenism, early Christianity, Byzantium, and the Orthodox Christian heritage.
-Students also take part in intensive Modern Greek language instruction.
+All students enrolled in the Master of Divinity Program must complete a summer study and travel program in the Holy Land, Greece, and at the Ecumenical Patriarchate.
+The costs for this program are covered by Holy Cross through the support of a generous donor.
+The Pilgrimage is a multi-week educational excursion and spiritual pilgrimage to various sites of historical, cultural, Biblical, and ecclesiastical significance in the worlds of Hellenism, early Christianity, Byzantium, and the Orthodox Christian heritage.
+During the Pilgrimage, students also must complete an intensive Modern Greek language course.